 So then the factory labor market dies, already crappy jobs are outsourced to the non-biological, and you’ve got the classic economic force of tax base erosion – or a contextually appropriate something like that.
 Probably tax base collapse.
 Rapid collapse.
 Think about the economic impact this had on the American middle class over several decades (e.g., big box stores and the American Consumer), and then imagine what it would do to a developing economy in just a few quarters.

-This is where the shortcomings of capitalism come back around for China, and in this case, because robots – robots to the Chinese economy as China was to the rest of the world’s manufacturing base.
-But exponentially faster.
+This is where the shortcomings of capitalism come back around for China, and in this case, because robots – robots are to the Chinese economy as China was to the rest of the world’s manufacturing base.
+But the robotics effect, potentially, could be exponentially faster.
 For the immediate future, however, even after robot factories ramp up, China will still make a whole lot of the world’s product.
 Maybe not for long, though.

 Designed in California – China’s Other Big Technology Problem

 Related and in addition to lost labor jobs and resultantly eroded tax base, the other side of the blade is that the stuff China’s making is based on instructions given by the rest of the world.
 No one lines up for the latest homegrown Chinese-designed products, we clamor for that which China can make for us per our specs (Engadget’s KIRF section is full of things China makes that no one wants).
 The other huge economies of the world function primarily on consuming products almost invariably made in China, but designed domestically.

 Point here is that, the United States, for example, could also buy those robotic factory workers that Foxconn’s getting, cut Foxconn out, and then save big on shipping and handling.
 Because the cheap labor is all we really want from China.
 What makes an iPhone an iPhone comes from California, namsayen?